abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 In this lab, you have provisioned an Azure OpenAI resource, deployed a model, explored a model in the Completions playground, used the Chat playground, explored prompts, parameters, and code-generation.

 ### You have successfully completed the lab.
-Click on Next >> to proceed with the next exercise.
+Click on Next >> to proceed with the next lab.

    ![](../media/next-1507.png)